 This is by no means an exhaustive list although does provide a general overview of the differences between the fish genders.

 Angelfish are nearly impossible to sex accurately.
 Occasionally fully mature males will show a modest nuchal hump, which is a bump on the head just above the eyes.
 However, don’t count on it.

 The best way to establish a mating pair is to purchase a half dozen immature angelfish and raise them together.
 When they are mature enough they will pair off, and you will have at least one breeding pair out of the group.

 Bettas are a species of fish that is easy to sex.
-Males have the long flowing fins and brilliant colors that owners find attractive.
-Male Bettas are what is usually sold in shops.
+Males have long flowing fins and brilliant colors that owners find attractive.
+Male Bettas are what are typically sold in shops.

-Generally speaking, catfish sexes cannot be distinguished.
-Many species of catfish have not been breed in captivity.
-The notable exception is the Corydoras species, which has often been breed in captivity.
+Catfish sexes cannot be distinguished.
+Many species of catfish have not been bred in captivity.
+The notable exception is the Corydoras species, which has often been bred in captivity.

-Females are usuully more robust when viewed from above and are usually bigger.
+Females are usually more robust when viewed from above and are usually bigger.

 Cichlids are such a diverse group, that it would take a small novel to give specifics for sexing each species.
 While many are not easily differentiated, there are a few rules of thumb that apply to quite a few species.

 The only sure way to determine the sex of egg laying fish is to do what the experts call “venting” the fish.